Sign up to Giving Matters!

 Canberra’s health care workers have been overwhelmed by the generosity and support the local community has provided them throughout the coronavirus pandemic.

-The Canberra Hospital Foundation’s #CHFCareShare campaign has been so popular it has already received close to 3,700 donations for our healthcare workers at Canberra Health Services.
+The Canberra Hospital Foundation’s #CHFCareShare has been so popular it has already received close to 3,700 donations for our healthcare workers at Canberra Health Services.

 CHF CEO Helen Falla said the variety of donations came with a clear message: “thank you for keeping us safe”.
 “Although we are not through this pandemic yet, it’s clear that the Canberra community values highly the nurses, doctors, allied health professionals, security teams, cleaning staff and administrators who are unrelenting in their drive to keep us safe and healthy,” Ms Falla said.